-Nitrous oxide, often referred to as “laughing gas” is a mild inhaled sedative.
-Almost as soon as you begin breathing it in, you’ll start to relax.
+Nitrous oxide in Enfield, often referred to as “laughing gas” is a mild inhaled sedative.
+Almost as soon as you begin breathing it in, you will start to relax.
 Your dentist can adjust your level of sedation throughout your procedure so you stay calm and collected for the entire time.
-Nitrous oxide is generally safe for patients of all ages and wears off quickly enough that you’ll be able to drive yourself home from your appointment.
+Nitrous oxide is generally safe for patients of all ages and wears off quickly enough that you will be able to drive yourself home from your appointment.

 With oral conscious sedation, we provide you with a sedative in the form of a pill that you take shortly before your procedure starts.
 It induces a powerful feeling of relaxation.
-It may make you a little drowsy, but it is unlikely that you’ll fall asleep altogether; you should still be alert enough to interact with the dentist.
-After the pill wears off, many patients don’t even remember what happened during their dental procedure.
+It may make you a little drowsy, but it is unlikely that you will fall asleep altogether; you should still be alert enough to interact with your dentist.
+After the pill wears off, many patients do not even remember what happened during their dental procedure.

 Sedation dentistry is an advanced service that we commonly use to help patients who are experiencing anxiety about their treatment.
 If that is you, please don’t hesitate to let us know!
 We’ll discuss your sedation options and help you choose one that is appropriate for your circumstances.

 However, sedation dentistry isn’t just for people who suffer from dental anxiety.
 It may also be suitable for you if: